-Traveling and extremes have encompassed my life for 30 years; from white-water rafting, skydiving, paragliding, bungee jumping, rock climbing, caving, swimming with dolphins, swimming with beluga whales, and base jumping, I've tried every "bucketlist" adventure I could imagine.
-My wedding day in Jamaica even included a little bit of rock climbing followed by a trapeze act in my gown.
+Traveling and extremes have encompassed my life for 30 years; from white-water rafting, skydiving, paragliding, bungee jumping, rock climbing, caving, swimming with sharks, and base jumping, I've tried every "bucketlist" adventure I could imagine.
 I've been to 100 countries and I envision 100 more!

 Tonight’s experience at Longboat Key Club & Resort was a warm reminder of why I love to travel.
 Why?
 Because I drank my way through dinner as I got to know locals who have a membership at the club.
 Come along for my unedited version of Longboat Key Club.
 Continue reading →

 Over a decade ago, I visited Giants Causeway in Ireland and I was amazed with the thousands of hexagonal shapes that formed.
 I was so intrigued that I researched similar areas and found Devils Postpile in Mammoth Lakes, California.
 The monument features thousands of hexagonal basalt columns formed 100,000 years ago when a lava flow slowed and then cooled and cracked.
 It immediately went on my bucket list and yesterday I was finally able to cross it off.
 Continue reading →